-Despite having been a speaker manufacturer for less than a decade, Unity Audio has been able to give established brands a run for their money with it’s line of studio monitors, which can be found in respected audio establishments like Metropolis Studios and AIR Studios, as well as in the homes of several well-known artists.
+Despite having been a speaker manufacturer for less than a decade, Unity Audio has been able to give established brands a run for their money with it’s line of studio monitors, which can be found in audio establishments like Metropolis Studios and AIR Studios.
 I met up with Kevin Walker at Metropolis in London last week to talk about his work with Unity, starting as distributor within the audio world, and then moving on to make speakers.

 Hi Kevin.
 Thanks for sitting down to talk to me about your company.
-Can I start by asking about your background in audio?
+Tell me about your background in audio?

-I started off by working for the original Turn-key company in sales and marketing, but then I left there to form a company called QPlay, where we developed a cool little tape-machine controller which could pre-program punch-in and punch-out points.
-However, QPlay only lasted a few years, and then I went to work for Sterling Audio for about 10 years.
-I left there in 1995 to set up my own distribution company, which was Unity Audio.
-I specialized in high-end brands like Telefunken and Earthworks microphones, Empirical Labs products, and things like that.
+I started off by working for a turn-key company in sales and marketing, but I eventually left to form a company called QPlay, where we developed a tape-machine controller that could pre-program punch-in and punch-out points.
+However, QPlay only lasted a few years, and then I went to work for Sterling Audio for about ten years.
+I left there in 1995 to set up my own distribution company, which was Unity Audio, and I initially specialized in high-end brands like Telefunken and Earthworks microphones, Empirical Labs products and things like that.

-Dynaudio Acoustics was my first client when I started Unity Audio, which came about because I was selling their products whilst at Sterling Audio.
-So over the years, I ended up doing a lot of installations and demos for Dynaudio, as their distributor.
-But things always come to an end, unfortunately, so when my partnership with DynAudio was over, I started working with Adam Audio, and had a lot of success with them as a distributor.
-But then things came to an end with them as well, even though I was doing a good job.
-Obviously, if I had been doing a bad job as a distributor, my clients would have taken the job away from me, but I’ve come to realize that even if you do a really good job, there's still a good chance they'll take the job away from you, as they start to think "We can do that job ourselves and save money, instead of paying someone else to do it “.
-It happened to me twice, which is how my forage into making my own speakers came about.
+Dynaudio was my first client when I started Unity Audio, which came about because I was selling their products whilst at Sterling Audio.
+So I ended up doing a lot of installations and demos for them as their distributor.
+But things always come to an end, unfortunately, so when my partnership with DynAudio was over, I started working as a distributor for Adam Audio, and had a lot of success with them.
+But things came to an end with them as well, even though I was doing a good job.
+Obviously, if I had been doing a bad job, my clients would have terminated the partnership, but I’ve come to realize that even if you do a really good job, things might still come to an end because the clients start to think, “We can do that job ourselves and save money, instead of paying someone else to do it “.
+It happened to me twice, which is how my forage into manufacturing speakers came about.
 Unity Audio needed another speaker line to work with, and I loathed jumping into bed with another manufacturer.
-So we've been making speakers for 6 years now.
+So I started manufacturing them myself, and have been making speakers for six years now.

 How does it feel to be competing in the speaker space with companies like Dynaudio and Adam Audio, who you were once working with?

-It’s satisfying, haha.
+It’s satisfying (laughs).
 It’s a lot of hard work.
-When I started, a lot of people said to me "you're crazy “.
-I was going up against well-established companies that have been around for years, so it's not an easy task.
+When I started, a lot of people said to me, “You’re crazy “.
+I was going up against well-established companies that have been around for years, so wasn’t not an easy task.
 But I feel like in a relatively short period of time, we’ve been very successful and have good brand recognition.
 Most people that we speak to on Internet forums and in person have very good things to say, so we’ve been well-received.

-Given that the speaker market is very saturated, with fierce competition in the bedroom-producer price range, did you find that it was easier for Unity Audio to penetrate the market with a brand of high-end speakers, rather than go for competitively priced products?
+Given that the speaker market is very saturated, with fierce competition in the bedroom-producer price range, did you find that it was easier for Unity Audio to penetrate the market with a brand of high-end speakers, rather than target the amateur market?

-Whilst it's relatively easy for speakers under £1000 to distinguish themselves from each other in terms of sound, lot of bedroom producers and new engineers find it harder to tell the difference between high-end speakers, as things become more subtle and nuanced when comparing £2000 to each other.
+A lot of bedroom producers find it harder to tell the difference between high-end speakers, as the difference in sound can become more subtle and nuanced.
 Have your users ever mentioned such issues to you when demoing your products?

-Traditionally, when we’re looking to sell speakers to engineers, producers and mixers who are at the top of their game, they hear the subtle differences, and are prepared to pay for it.
-They’re not bedroom producers, and use this stuff day in and day out, so it has to be exactly what they want.
+Traditionally, when we’re looking to sell speakers to engineers, producers and mixers who are at the top of their game, they hear the subtle differences and are prepared to pay for it.
+They’re not bedroom producers; they use this stuff day in and day out, so it has to be exactly what they want.

-Over the years I’ve seen countless instances of people who are new to engineering or mixing music, and they choose to buy a £500 pair of speakers.
-However, as they get more accomplished in their mixing/engineering skills, after say 2 years, they come to understand that their speakers aren’t really giving them the detail they need.
-So they’ll have to switch, by selling those £500 speakers on eBay or something similar.
+Over the years, I’ve seen countless instances of people who are new to engineering or mixing music, and choose to buy a pair of £500 speakers for their studios.
+However, as they get more accomplished in their mixing and engineering skills, after say two years, they come to understand that their speakers aren’t really giving them the detail they need.
+So they’ll have to switch, by selling those £500 speakers on eBay.
 As a result, people come to understand why high-end speakers like ours matter.

 That’s a good question.
-It’s always a dilemma.
-Engineers and producers will want something flat and revealing, whilst artists and clients will want a vibe.
-Being able to get a good balance can sometimes can down to luck.
+It’s always a dilemma, because engineers and producers will want something flat and revealing, whilst artists and clients will want a vibe.
+Being able to get a good balance can sometimes come down to luck.

-Can you tell me about the different models of speakers you guys have?
+Can you tell me more about the different models of speakers you guys have?

-Which of your products have you found to be the most successful?
+Which of your products have been the most successful?

 The Rock.
-For starters it’s a mid-priced speaker in our range, and it's the one that's been out the longest, so it has the longest track record.
+For starters, it’s our mid-priced speaker, and it’s been out the longest, so it has the longest track record.

 Can you tell me about the clients that regularly use Unity’s products?

 Our users aren’t genre specific.
-Here at Metropolis, their mastering rooms have 4 pairs of Rocks.
-It’s the only near-field they use here.
+Here at Metropolis Studios , their mastering rooms have four pairs of Rocks; It’s the only near-field they use here.
 The Prodigy have Boulders, and used them for their new album.
-Queen Of Stone Age have both Rocks and Boulders, which were used on their latest album.
-Coldplay have 4 pairs of Rocks, which is a lot.
-Jeff Foster is an engineer that works predominantly out of Air Studios in London, and he does a load of big film scores, having worked on the Interstellar score with Hans Zimmer.
-He also did the first dedicated Dolby Music Atmos mix, using Rock speakers for the “Noah” film from last year.
-Finally, Tom Dalgety produced the Royal Blood album using the Rock speakers.
+Queens Of Stone Age have both Rocks and Boulders, which were used on their latest album.
+Coldplay have four pairs of Rocks.
+Geoff Foster is an engineer that works predominantly out of AIR Studios in London and he does a load of big film scores, having worked on the Interstellar score with Hans Zimmer.
+He also did the first dedicated Dolby-Atmos mix, using Rock speakers for the “Noah” film from last year.
+Finally, Tom Dalgety produced the Royal Blood debut album using the Rock speakers.